DominicBurkart/turbolift/README.md

 ## Distribution as an afterthought.
 Turbolift allows developers to turn normal rust functions into distributed services just by tagging them with a macro.
-This lets you develop in a monolith environment, but benefit from the scalability of microservice architectures.
+This lets you develop in a monorepo environment, but benefit from the scalability of microservice architectures.

 ## Orchestration with a feature flag.